ktownsend-personal/RetroPhone/README.md

 * button to ESP32 triggers incoming call (physical ringing) with accurate 20Hz ring frequency and 2s-on/4s-off cadence to the SLIC, which rings the phone physically
 * stable call progress mode transitions with debounce (hook signal bounces a lot)
   * debounce timing tuned to avoid transitions while pulse-dialing
-* real multi-freq progress tones using Mozzi library, using excellent work done by GadgetReboot as a starting point
+* real multi-freq progress tones using Mozzi library, using excellent work done by [GadgetReboot](https://youtu.be/qM0ZhSyA6Jw) as a starting point
   * can also play a recorded message (one was included in the code from GadgetReboot)
 * pulse dialing detection is working
+* added simulated call connection after dialing a number just to hear the ring and busy sounds (sound chosen by even or odd first dialed digit)
+* improved audio levels using both software tweaks and increasing gain of op-amp

 ## Next Steps
-* DTMF dialing, decoded in software
-* RGB LED for status colors & patterns representing all of the call states
+* documentation
+  * create a schematic for my circuit
+  * add some pictures...I know you want pictures :)
 * call progress recorded messages
   * need more recordings
   * need a way to sequence a specified number of repeats with delay between, possibly followed by progress tone (i.e., dial again and howler, although could split timeout into two modes)
+* runtime settings adjustable via dialing special codes
+  * switching region is one example, and activating the web server until you hang up is another example
+  * make the setting persisted so it can survive reboot (but shouldn't survive re-flashing probably)
+* DTMF dialing
+  * decoded in software if possible (currently have trouble with blocking sample detection affecting mozzi badly)
+  * decoded with hardware if software not achievable
+* RGB LED for status colors & patterns representing all of the call states
 * trunk line via wifi, or wired if wifi affects audio quality
   * could switch to PiZero or something if ESP32 not up to the task with wifi